WordPress/gutenberg/docs/how-to-guides/data-basics/2-building-a-list-of-pages.md

 ![](./media/list-of-pages/part1-finished.jpg)

-Let’s see how we can get there step by step
+Let’s see how we can get there step by step.

 ## Step 1: Build the PagesList component
 Let’s start by building a minimal React component to display the list of pages: